$29,00 (USD) OR €26,00 (Euro) to

 Notes on grades lower than 3/3:

-can be very modern, but the specs are rather "classic"
+modern, but the specs are in most part "classic"

-relatively limited filter & fx section, no wave modifiers (like in Argon8)
+[engine]: relatively limited filter & fx section, no wave modifiers (like in

-but hi-fi most of the time, no vocal / formant filters, no phaser
+[timbre plasticity]: broad but hi-fi most of the time, no vocal / formant filters, no

 THE GOOD: NOVATION REBORN